nhs-digital-gp-it-futures/order-form/README.md

 Start local redis in your terminal run `npm run start:redis` this will run your local redis on port `6380` Add `REDIS_PORT=6380` to you `.env` file

-On a seperate terminal run the app with `npm run start:dev` Application should now be running on <a href="http://localhost:3006/order/">http://localhost:3006/order/</a>.
+On a separate terminal run the app with `npm run start:dev` Application should now be running on <a href="http://localhost:3006/order/">http://localhost:3006/order/</a>.

 ## Debugging the application